ps2dev/fluidsynth/xcode-ios/ReadMe.md

 But it doesn't build SDL2 on its own although it looks in ./../SDL/include for the SDL.h header file.

+That's why there are two Xcode projects:

+FluidSynth.xcodeproj: for when your app already uses and provides/builds SDL2.

+FluidSynthSDL2dependency.xcodeproj: for when your app does *NOT* provide/build SDL2.
+This also requires SDL sources to be in ./../SDL (make sure it'S the SDL2 branch if you use SDL's git)

 ToDo:
   - the header files fluidsynth.h and version.h are currently generated with hardcoded values
   - config.h is pre-generated in the project folder